NateJacobs/Family-Roots/README.md

 #### Access the TNG Data
 There are several classes that allow you to pull out the data you want from the plugin.
-* Person Class - provide the person ID and a TNG_Person object will be returned.
+* Person Class - provide the person ID or name and a TNG_Person object will be returned.
 * Family Class - provide the family ID and a TNG_Family object will be returned.
 * Relationship Class - provide two person IDs and the blood relationship will be returned.
 * Person Query Class - search the person table using different variables.
 * Family Query Class - search the family table using different variables.
+* Places Class - provide the place ID or name and a TNG_Places object will be returned.

 #### Display the TNG Data
 The plugin adds rewrite rules to display the TNG data using custom templates in the theme directory.
 The following rewrite rules are supported.